Silvia Marty

-Silvia Marty (born July 10, 1980; Barcelona, Catalonia, Spain) is a Spanish actress, dancer, and singer.
+Silvia Marty (born 10 July 1980 in Barcelona, Catalonia, Spain) is a Spanish actress, dancer and singer.

 Silvia became famous for playing Ingrid Muñoz in the Spanish TV series Un paso adelante, along with actors like Mónica Cruz, Beatriz Luengo, Pablo Puyol, Dafne Fernández, and Lola Herrera.

 She is a member of the Upa dance musical group, which consist of young actors from the Spanish series Un paso adelante and also presented the "XIII premios unión de actores".